 - Bilateral mastectomy.
 In this technique, both breasts are removed instead of one.
 Many women who choose double mastectomy are at a high risk of developing breast cancer in the other breast, so both are removed as a preventive measure.

-There are a few other versions of mastectomy, all of which you and your oncologist and general surgeon will discuss as you plan your treatment.
+There are a few other versions of mastectomy, which you and your oncologist and general surgeon will discuss as you plan your treatment.
 We will work closely with you and your medical team to develop a comprehensive treatment plan meeting your expectations.

-Learning About Your Post-Mastectomy Reconstruction Options
+Your Post-Mastectomy Reconstruction Options

-After mastectomy, many women choose to reconstruct their breasts.
+After a mastectomy, many women choose to reconstruct their breasts.
 Reconstruction is an option every woman should be informed of prior to mastectomy, and you have a right to clear, accurate information so that you can decide whether a reconstructive procedure is right for you.

 Reconstruction of one or both breasts can be achieved with the following techniques: